jonathanjackson-1/insurance_churn_analysis/README.md

 ## Insights Deep Dive
 ### Overview of Analysis Process
 This analysis begins by separating all data into 3 seperate groups based on chrun status.
-"Churned Customers", "Nonchurned Customers", and "All" - which cointains all data from both groups.
+"Churned Customers", "Nonchurned Customers", and "All" - which cointains all data from both of the prior groups.
 We analyze all demographic data and the tenure length of each customer.

 Summary Statistics for each group can be found below: